 Home » Jasiyah Vasquez: 12-Year-Old Shot & Killed By 13-Year-Old Brother

 A family in Pennsylvania is reeling from the devastation they’ve recently endured.
 On March 19, just last week, it was around 8:00 a.m. when Upper Providence Police were dispatched to a home on a call regarding a shooting.
-According to reports, when authorities arrived at the scene they found 12-year-old Jasiyah Vasquez laying on her living room floor.
+According to reports, when authorities arrived at the scene, they found 12-year-old Jasiyah Vasquez lying on her living room floor.
 She’d suffered a gunshot wound to the chest.
 Responders declared the young girl dead at the scene.

 An investigation would reportedly uncover what led up to the event that resulted in Jasiyah’s death.
 Her mother, Daisy Vasquez, reportedly asked 13-year-old Jah’sir Vasquez, Jasiyah’s brother, to go to her car outside and bring her a 9mm handgun she had in the vehicle.
 It is a legally registered firearm.
 The District Attorney’s Officer reportedly stated that they’ve gone through surveillance footage that shows Jah’sir with the gun in his right hand as he approaches their home before taking aim and pointing at his sister.
-The weapon discharged and Jasiyah was killed.
+The weapon discharged, and Jasiyah was killed.

-The question for investigators remains: Did Jah’sir purposefully murder his sister or was he playing around with a firearm and accidentally shot Jasiyah?
+The question for investigators remains: Did Jah’sir purposefully murder his sister, or was he playing around with a firearm and accidentally shot Jasiyah?